HadrienG2/subwoofer/book/src/user-guide/full-measurements.md

 large amount of time re-measuring information that you already know with unnecessary higher precision.
 To be more specific...

-- If you previously observed that the performance of the `addsub` and `sqrt_positive_addsub` benchmarks is not affected by subnormal inputs, you do not need to measure their performance more precisely.
+- If you previously observed that the performance of the `addsub` is not affected by subnormal inputs, then you do not need to measure its performance more precisely.
+- If you conversely observed that `addsub` is the only operation that is affected by subnormal inputs, then you do not need to measure the performance of `max` more precisely.
-- If you previously observed that the performance of the `mul_average` benchmark is not affected by subnormal inputs, you do not need to measure its performance more precisely.
+- If you previously observed that the performance of `fma_full_max` is not affected by subnormal inputs, then you do not need to measure the performance of `fma_multiplier_min`, `fma_addend_min` or `fma_full_max` more precisely.
-- If you previously observed that the performance of the `fma_full_average` benchmark is not affected by subnormal inputs, you do not need to measure its performance, and don't need to enable the related `fma_multipler_average` and `fma_addend_average` benchmarks either.
+- If you previously observed that the performance of any `xyz_min/max` benchmark is not affected by subnormal inputs, then you do not need to measure its performance more precisely.

 If you are in one of those cases, you may want to stop using the catch-all `measure` Cargo feature, and instead use finer-grained Cargo features that let